-This is the home of a new Alliance of four Texas A&M System institutions, Texas A&M University College Station, Texas A&M University Corpus Christi, Texas A&M University Kingsville, and Prairie View A&M University, that are working together to develop, implement, and study a new model for advancing STEM doctoral candidates as they complete their doctorates, enter postdoctoral fellowships, and succeed in faculty positions.
+This is the home of a new Alliance of four Texas A&M System institutions, Texas A&M University, Texas A&M University Corpus Christi, Texas A&M University Kingsville, and Prairie View A&M University, that are working together to develop, implement, and study a new model for advancing STEM doctoral candidates as they complete their doctorates, enter postdoctoral fellowships, and succeed in faculty positions.

 The Texas A&M System AGEP Alliance: A Model to Advance Historically Underrepresented Minorities in the STEM Professoriate

-The Texas A&M System AGEP Alliance is a collaboration between four leading Texas Universities [The Texas A&M University (TAMU) College Station, Texas A&M University Corpus Christi, Texas A&M University Kingsville and Prairie View A&M University] to develop, implement, and study a model of STEM doctoral degree completion and the transition to successful postdoctoral fellowships and faculty careers for historically underrepresented minorities.
+The Texas A&M System AGEP Alliance is a collaboration between four leading Texas Universities [Texas A&M University, Texas A&M University - Corpus Christi, Texas A&M University - Kingsville and Prairie View A&M University] to develop, implement, and study a model of STEM doctoral degree completion and the transition to successful postdoctoral fellowships and faculty careers for historically underrepresented minorities.